QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 It is encouraged that you build your own deploy scripts or tools, especially if you prefer different service distribution among hosts.
-You can also build your own Docker image, starting from [this Dockerfile](../Dockerfile), or if you are interested in build everything without Docker, starting from [here](../../../README.md#development-setup).
+You can also build your own Docker image, starting from [this Dockerfile](../Dockerfile), or if you are interested in build everything without Docker, start from [here](../../../README.md#development-setup).

 ## Run Docker Image